tldr-pages/tldr/CLIENT_SPECIFICATION.md

 `--version`, `-v`		| Shows the current version of the client, and the version of this specification that it implements.
 `--list`, `-l`			| Lists all the pages in the current platform to the standard output.
 If the special platform `all` is specified a list of all pages in all platforms MUST be displayed.
 `--pretty`				| OPTIONAL.
 Forces the output to contain all additional decorations, even if the standard output is not a TTY.
+`--platform`, `-p`		| Specifies the platform that should be used for resolving page names.
+If specified, the named platform MUST be checked first instead of the host platform  as described below.

 Additional decoration MAY be printed if the standard output is a [TTY](http://www.linusakesson.net/programming/tty/index.php).
 If not, then the output MUST not contain any additional decorations.
 For example a page list MUST be formatted with 1 page name per line (to enable easy manipulation using standard CLI tools such as `grep` etc.).